 Digital X-Rays: 6 Reasons Why Going Digital Makes Sense

-The world today is leveraging major technological breakthroughs to stay competitive and ensure smooth running of our complex lives.
+The world today is leveraging major technological breakthroughs to stay competitive and ensure the smooth running of our complex lives.
 One such important innovation is Digital X-rays.
 Considered as the most important diagnostic tool used by dentists for inspecting and evaluating our oral health, the world is singing praise for this new state-of-the-art development.

-While the conventional X-ray film has been used for decades as the primary method for practitioners to keep a regular watch over patient’s dental problems, digital X-rays or digital radiography technology has empowered them to progress even further.
+While the conventional X-ray film has been used for decades as the primary method for practitioners to keep a regular watch over patient’s dental problems, digital X-rays or digital radiography technology have empowered them to progress even further.

 Radiology first came into light with the introduction of X-rays by a German physicist – Wilhelm Rontgen – in the year 1895.
 The famous expert examined the image of his wife’s hand wearing a ring.
-Ever since this remarkable accomplishment, the medical science has continued to expand its horizons surpassing many technological boundaries.
+Ever since this remarkable accomplishment, medical science has continued to expand its horizons surpassing many technological boundaries.

 Why Digital X-ray Centers Are Turning into a Reality

 Previously, the dental practitioners were exposed to the traditional light-sensitive X-ray film method, where an image was captured in photographic film and then developed.
 However, with the evolution of this novel technology, many hospitals and clinics have upgraded their X-ray machines to digital imaging.
 Such machines make use of a digital detector system employing image receptors/ electronic sensors as a replacement for film placed in a regular plastic holder of your mouth to capture the X-ray copy of your jaw.

-Digital X-rays are gradually replacing conventional filmography methodologies, not only in private practices, but in dental colleges and hospitals.
-Some of the reasons that influenced doctors to move away from conventional method are lower costs, quick installation, instant availability of the digital photos, and a reduced exposure of body to radiations.
+Digital X-rays are gradually replacing conventional filmography methodologies, not only in private practices but in dental colleges and hospitals.
+Some of the reasons that influenced doctors to move away from the conventional methods are lower costs, quick installation, instant availability of the digital photos, and reduced exposure of the body to radiations.

 Benefits of Digital X-rays

-As clearly observed from above sections, digital X-rays performed from a reputed lab can effortlessly identify specific problems in your tooth or gums by using enhanced magnification along with brightness/ contrast adjustments.
+As clearly observed from the above sections, digital X-rays performed from a reputed lab can effortlessly identify specific problems in your tooth or gums by using enhanced magnification along with brightness/ contrast adjustments.
 This leads to a more accurate diagnosis and treatment and in a more timely fashion.